googlemaps/react-native-navigation-sdk/ANDROIDAUTO.md

 - Installing Android for Cars App Library.
 - Configuring your app's manifest file to include Android Auto.
 - Declaring a minimum car-app level in your manifest.
-- Creating CarApService and session
+- Creating 'CarAppService' and session

-For all the steps above, you can refer to the Android example application. for guidance
+For all the steps above, you can refer to the Android example application for guidance.

 ### Screen for Android Auto